jocassid/JupyterPI/README.md

 ### Build Docker Container

-Tried `docker build -t jupyter1` with the included Dockerfile and requiretments.txt got the following error:
+Build the container will the following command:

-`Get https://registry-1.docker.io/v2/library/python/manifests/3.7.1-slim: unauthorized: incorrect username or password`
+`docker build -t jupyter1 .`